 In Commander X’s case, there is a monetary & non-monetary incentive for him to take terminal leave instead of selling it back.

 Terminal leave is just one of many financial issues you need to address as you transition from active duty.
-If you’re looking for a systematic approach to take control of your entire financial situation, take the 30 Day Financial Transition Challenge.

 If you are feeling overwhelmed by everything, you should talk to your command’s financial counselor, or find a fee-only financial planner.
 Working with a professional should help you achieve the peace of mind you deserve as you transition.